Catawba people

-The Catawba were among the East Coast tribes who made selective alliances with some of the early European colonists, when these colonists agreed to help them in their ongoing conflicts with other tribes.
-These were primarily the tribes of different language families: the Iroquois, who ranged south from the Great Lakes area and New York; the Algonquian Shawnee and Lenape (Delaware); and the Iroquoian Cherokee, who fought for control over the large Ohio Valley (including what is in present-day West Virginia).
+The Catawba were among the East Coast tribes who made selective alliances with some of the early European colonists, when these colonists agreed to help them in their ongoing conflicts with other tribes such as the Shawnee, Haudenosaunee, Lenape and Cherokee, who fought for control over the large Ohio Valley (including what is in present-day West Virginia).
 During the American Revolutionary War the Catawba supported the American colonists against the British.
 Decimated by colonial smallpox epidemics, warfare and cultural disruption, the Catawba declined markedly in number in the late eighteenth and nineteenth centuries.
 Some Catawba continued to live in their homelands in South Carolina, while others joined the Choctaw or Cherokee, at least temporarily.

 Terminated as a tribe by the federal government in 1959, the Catawba Indian Nation had to reorganize to reassert their sovereignty and treaty rights.
 In 1973 they established their tribal enrollment and began the process of regaining federal recognition.
 In 1993 they regained federal recognition and won a $50 million Indian land claims settlement by the federal government and state of South Carolina.
 The state of South Carolina also recognized the tribe in 1993.
 Their headquarters are at Rock Hill, South Carolina.

 As of 2006, the population of the Catawba Nation has increased to about 2,600, most in South Carolina.

-The Catawba language, part of the Siouan family (Catawban branch), is being revived.
+The Catawba language, part of the Catawban language family, is being revived.

 Name

 The Catawba have also been known as Esaw, or Issa (Catawba iswä, "river"), named after their territory along the principal waterway of the region.
 Historically, Iswa, today the river is commonly known as the Catawba River from its headwaters in North Carolina and into South Carolina before continuing as the Wateree River in Fairfield county, South Carolina.
-The nations of the Iroquois frequently referred to the Catawba under the general term Totiri, or Toderichroone, also known as Tutelo.
+The nations of the Haudenosaunee frequently referred to the Catawba under the general term Totiri, or Toderichroone, also known as Tutelo.